agybarra/cse15l-lab-reports/labReport1.md

 ## Lab Report 1

-**In each screenshot I used the pwd command to show the working directory but I will also add it below each image**
+**In each screenshot I used the pwd command to show the working directory but I will also add it below each image.**

 **`cd` with *no* arguments**